 Geelani said that the best way of paying tributes to Mohammad Maqbool Bhat and Mohammad Afzal Guru is that the nation should not forget these “brave sons of the soil” who had sacrificed their “present” for the future of the nation.

-While appealing for complete shutdown on 9th and 11th February and organizing of special prayers, Geelani said that until the mortal remains of both the martyrs are not returned back to their families, “the whole nation will not let down this demand”.
+While appealing for a complete shutdown on February 9 and 11 and organizing of special prayers, Geelani said that until the mortal remains of both the martyrs are not returned back to their families, “the whole nation will not let down this demand”.

-Meanwhile Hurriyat (g) while paying tributes to advocate Gh.
-Mohi-ud-Din Regoo on his 18th death anniversary, Geelani demanded reopening of his murder case.
+Meanwhile, Hurriyat (G) while paying tributes to advocate Gh.
+Mohi-ud-Din Regoo on his 18th death anniversary, Geelani demanded the reopening of his murder case.

-Geelani said that advocate Regoo was a brilliant advocate and a staunch supporter of freedom struggle, who was arrested in a joint operation of 17 Jats and police on the day of 1st February 1998 and was killed in custody and on 3rd February his body parts were through on road.
+Geelani said that advocate Regoo was a brilliant advocate and a staunch supporter of the freedom struggle, who was arrested in a joint operation of 17 Jats and police on the day of February 1, 1998, and was killed in custody and on February 3, his body parts were thrown on the road.

 Expressing his sympathy and solidarity with the family of advocate Regoo, Geelani appealed to the human rights organizations to make a documentation of the unjust killing of Regoo and help his family in reopening the file.

-The separatist leader said that there are thousands of such cases in Jammu and Kashmir in which “innocent people were killed by Indian Forces”, but none of the case was investigated nor was any culprit punished.
-“So it is the moral responsibility of International community to use their influence to investigate the cases of innocent killings by Indian forces in disputed land of Jammu & Kashmir.”
+The separatist leader said that there are thousands of such cases in Jammu and Kashmir in which “innocent people were killed by Indian forces”, but none of the cases was investigated nor was any culprit punished.
+“So it is the moral responsibility of the international community to use their influence to investigate the cases of innocent killings by Indian forces in disputed land of Jammu & Kashmir.”